Lebanese Rice With Vermicelli Recipe

 Make this easy and delicious rice vermicelli dish in no time!
 All you need is a package of rice vermicelli noodles, olive oil, and ghee.
 This side dish pairs well with practically any entrée, and it takes just a few minutes to prepare to make it the perfect addition to any meal.

 Lebanese rice with vermicelli is a staple in Middle Eastern cuisine and one of the most beloved rice dishes.
-It’s crafted using long-grain rice and vermicelli noodles, which are first toasted in ghee.
+It’s crafted using long-grain rice and vermicelli noodles, first toasted in ghee.
 The result is a visually stunning dish with golden, fried vermicelli noodles that lend an exquisite touch to the rice.
 The toasting process also imparts a delightful nutty flavor, elevating the overall dish.

-Tips for the Best Middle Eastern Rice with Vermicelli
+Tips for the Best Rice with Vermicelli

-2. Soak the Rice (Optional): For optimal results, soak the rice in warm water for about 20 minutes before cooking.
+• Soak the Rice (Optional): For optimal results, soak the rice in warm water for about 20 minutes before cooking.
 This can help the rice grains expand and cook more evenly.

-6. Rice-to-Water Ratio: Generally, for every cup of uncooked rice, you’ll need approximately 1.5 to 2 cups of water or broth, depending on your desired rice texture.
+• Rice-to-Water Ratio: Generally, for every cup of uncooked rice, you’ll need approximately 1.5 to 2 cups of water or broth, depending on your desired rice texture.
 Soaked rice may require slightly less liquid.
 Keep in mind that one cup of uncooked rice typically yields about 3 cups of cooked rice.

-By following these tips, you’ll master the art of preparing the best Middle Eastern rice with vermicelli, ensuring a delightful and satisfying dish every time.
+Following these tips, you’ll master the art of preparing the best Middle Eastern rice with vermicelli, ensuring a delightful and satisfying dish every time.
 Enjoy!

 What Should I Serve Lebanese Rice With?